WellthCare

 The Evolution from Perk to Core Strategy

-Introducing the Health-to-Wealth Model: A New Category
+The Health-to-Wealth Model: A New Category

-1. $0 Co-pay Preventive Care: Employees use the system before tapping into their high-deductible BUCA (Blue Cross, United, Cigna, Aetna) or self-funded plan, saving out-of-pocket immediately.
+1. $0 Co-pay Preventive Care: Employees use the system before tapping into their high-deductible BUCA (Blue Cross, United, Cigna, Aetna) or self-funded plan, saving money out-of-pocket immediately.

-3. Automatic Retirement Contributions: Healthy behaviors automatically trigger deposits into the employee’s pension or SEP account, turning everyday health actions into long-term, compounding wealth.
+3. Automatic Retirement Contributions: Healthy behaviors trigger deposits into the employee’s pension or SEP account, turning everyday health actions into long-term, compounding wealth.

 Why This Integrated Approach Wins

-Compliance and Administration: The Critical Backbone
+Compliance and Administration: The Backbone

 • HIPAA and the ACA rules for wellness programs, ensuring incentives are voluntary and non-discriminatory.